Paradoxial8172/Paramath/README.md

 - Example Python files located ```/Paramath/examples/```.
 - Directions on how to use this library.

+## My Personal Motive Behind The Paramath Project.
+Message from developer:

+I personally started this project to teach myself on how to implement powerful mathematical algorithms into any Python project.
+Over time, this project has grown to have nearly 100 different functions/methods.
+This project has also grown into something that I am quite proud of to have, and I hope those who use it, have good experiences.
+Something worth mentioning...
+Is that the Paramath project is constantly being developed and tested.
+There are chances where some newer functions or methods that are recently added may not be 100% accurate or may rely off of approximations.
+Of course though, this is subject to change.
+As the developer of this project I have had fun making, I want to ensure the best out of this project.
+If you happen to encounter any bugs or instances where a result is heavily incorrect, please let me know!

 View [Paramath](https://pypi.org/project/paramath/) on PyPi!

 ## VERSION